BRRRR Loans: How the Two-Loan Financing Structure Works

 • Entity documentation if closing in an LLC

-Ridge Street provides hard money financing for acquisition and renovation projects across 35 States, with programs structured to support renovation-to-rental strategies and reliable execution through closing and rehab draw funding.
+Ridge Street provides fix and flip financing for acquisition and renovation projects across 35 States, with programs structured to support renovation-to-rental strategies and reliable execution through closing and rehab draw funding.

 Phase 2: DSCR Cash-Out Refinance Loans